-- Misc. menu Misplay Mode settings Time & Date File menu Active profile 2 - Display: (submenu) Leads to LCD and LED indicators' settings. - Mode settings: (submenu) This submenu contains switches for the different modes of operation of the functional units. - Time & Date: (submenu) The realtime clock (with date) in the device can be set up here.
-The filesystem uses this for timestamping. - File menu: (submenu) Handling the files in the DataFlash memory is done from here. - Active profile: (decimal, 0...2) global The currently active profile's index.
+- Display: (submenu) Leads to LCD and LED indicators' settings. - Mode settings: (submenu)

+This submenu contains switches for the different modes of operation of the functional units. - Time & Date: (submenu)

+The realtime clock (with date) in the device can be set up here.
+The filesystem uses this for timestamping or e.g. the auto-shutdown function. - File menu: (submenu) Handling the files in the DataFlash memory is done from here. - Active profile: (decimal, 0...2) global The currently active profile's index.
 Changing this value will replace all the profile variable's values.
 The current settings are stored into EEPROM memory before the replacement.